Public Records & Services in Bullhead

 Frequently Asked Questions

 To register to vote in Bullhead, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Corson County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
-For local municipal elections in Bullhead, contact the Corson County Clerk's office for schedules and ballot information.
+For local county and state elections (Bullhead is an unincorporated community in Corson County and does not hold municipal elections), contact the Corson County Clerk's office for schedules and ballot information.

 Property records for Bullhead, South Dakota are maintained by the Corson Director of Equalization's Office and the Corson County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Corson County, including parcels in Bullhead.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Corson County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Corson County offices at the county courthouse.
 The Corson County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bullhead, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Corson County Clerk's office issues marriage licenses and maintains marriage records for Corson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.